Mikey Day: 2013–present: Saturday Night Live

 Day was hired as a writer for Saturday Night Live in 2013 for its 39th season.
 He was recommended for the job by Nasim Pedrad, who had worked with him before and was a cast member of SNL at the time, appearing in her fifth and final season on the show.
 On SNL he wrote many sketches featuring cast member & former Wild 'n Out co-star Taran Killam, with whom he wrote the screenplay to Brother Nature (2016).

 He was promoted to featured player for season 42 and was promoted to a repertory player in the beginning of season 44.
 For his audition, he impersonated Donald Trump Jr. and SNL actor Kyle Mooney.
 His debut appearance was in season 42's first episode, October 1, 2016, hosted by Margot Robbie.
 Bobby Moynihan, Streeter Seidell, and Day wrote the sketch "Haunted Elevator" for the October 22, 2016 episode of SNL.
 Starring Tom Hanks as David S. Pumpkins, Day played one of two dancing skeletons in the sketch.
 The sketch went viral, and he reprised the role for The David S. Pumpkins Halloween Special (2017).

+On the April 13, 2024 episode of Saturday Night Live, Day and guest host Ryan Gosling appeared in a sketch as live-action versions of Beavis and Butt-Head.
+The sketch went viral and received large media coverage and critical acclaim.
+The pair reprised the roles on the red carpet at The Fall Guy movie premiere, of which Gosling played the starring role.